 ● restored hope and self worth

 ● satisfaction because you’re taking back control of your healing

 Is massage OK during chemotherapy?

-Yes, As long as you have a trained oncology massage therapist which Charlton, at Essential Feeling is.
+Yes, as long as you have a trained oncology massage therapist, which Charlton at Essential Feeling is.

-● reduced anxiety in advance of and during treatment
+● reduced anxiety before and during treatment

 ● reduced post-treatment fatigue